 Yes, job satisfaction is of course an important factor, but unfortunately it won’t pay those bills!
 If you are wondering about the loose change you’ll have in your pocket at the end of the month, it’s not something you’ll need to worry about.

-Although pay can vary a lot depending on location and experience, salaries for entry level teaching assistants begin at around £15,000, with senior TAs earning up to £25,000!
-You may even earn more if you hold specialist qualifications, like Special Education Needs (SEN) responsibilities.
+Pay can vary a lot depending on location and experience, and you may even earn more if you hold specialist qualifications, like Special Education Needs

 Skills that are good to have: